Get

 (CNBC)

-Many Americans faced an increase in economic hardships due to inflation.
+Many Americans have faced an increase in economic hardships due to inflation.
 While it’s been fairly common to hear of people surrendering their pets due to increased prices in pet products and services, some pet owners have had to surrender their pets due to housing reasons.
-Renters and affordable housing can place a limitation or ban on pets, which leaves people with the difficult choice of surrendering their pets to animal shelters.
+Renters and affordable housing can place a limitation or ban on animals, which leaves people with the difficult choice of surrendering their pets to shelters.

 10. In 2023, about 359,000 dogs were euthanized.